 Wet aging deer meat sounds a lot like the cooler aging process explained below.
 However, wet aging entails a process that isn’t wet at all.
 The wet in wet aging deer meat refers to the meat not hanging and drying on the surface which I will explain below in further detail.
 Wet aging is the process of bagging your game meat and leaving it in a refrigerator to age.
 After the game is butchered it is then placed in bags to keep the oxygen levels low.
 Oxygen promotes bacterial growth.
 Some people vacuum pack their meat for this aging process, but I never have.
-Like the video below shows I have only bagged my meat in heavy duty trash bags and placed them in the refrigerator.
+As the video below shows I have only bagged my meat in heavy-duty trash bags and placed them in the refrigerator.

-Obviously vacuum packing the deer meat would be great if that is what you prefer and you have the vacuum gear to do it.
+Obviously, vacuum packing the deer meat would be great if that is what you prefer and you have the vacuum gear to do it.
 I’ve been aging deer in garbage bags for more than 30 years and it works fine.
 Wrap the meat tight making sure to massage all of the air out the top and your meat will be fine.